mohammedAljadd/MOUAD-TALHAOUI/README.md

-:wave: Hi there, My name is Mouad talhaoui.😀 I'm 22 years old, I'm a self-taught Data Scientist.
+:wave: Hi there, My name is Mouad talhaoui.😀 I'm 22 years old, I'm a self-taught Data Scientist.<br />
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects